aws-amplify/docs/docs/start/getting-started/installation.md

 Complete the user creation using the AWS console
 ```

-Create a user with `AdministratorAccess` in your account to provision AWS resources for you like AppSync, Cognito etc.
+Create a user with `AdministratorAccess` to your account to provision AWS resources for you like AppSync, Cognito etc.

 ![image](../../images/user-creation.gif)